sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 ------------------

 Quantum network nodes build end-to-end shared quantum states to delivered to applications, by using partial quantum states.
-Nodes exchange messages to facilitate this process.
+QNodes exchange messages to facilitate this process.
 Every quantum state that is operated on based on the contents of a message received from some partner, therefore, MUST have a TAG that can be referred to,